Events, Festivals and Exhibitions

 People in traditional ceramony in Songkran festival for pay respect the elderly and holy thing - Songkran festival of northern Thai traditional holiday concept, Deposit Photos

-It’s the celebration of Buddhist New Year which, according to the solar calendar, takes place between 5 and 20 April.
+Songkran is the celebration of Buddhist New Year which, according to the solar calendar, takes place between 5 and 20 April.
 In Thailand Songkran has been fixed on 13 April and officially extends till 15 April.
-Unofficially it can sometimes last for a whole week, depending on the area or city in the kingdom.
+Unofficially it can sometimes last for a whole week, depending on the area or city in the kingdom – or perhaps for the whole month should the government gets its way.
 During this Water Festival, Thai people return to their home villages and towns to celebrate together with their families.

 The traditional meaning of Songkran is about spiritual cleansing and showing respect.
 Houses are being cleaned too, images of Buddha are dusted and the younger generation pay their respects to the elders.
 Every city in Thailand has its procession where Buddha statues are paraded through town on special floats.
 These Buddha statues are taken out of their temples for this special occasion and everyone is allowed to sprinkle them with water.
 Many cultural activities take place and, of course, lots of partying, dancing, music and drinking.

-The popular Din Sor Phong powder at Songkran
+Din Sor Phong Powder at the Songkran Festival

 It’s common to witness Thai people’s faces smeared with a white paste during the water festival.
 Called Din Sor Phong, the powder is a mineral made of marlstone and originates from a village in Lopburi Province that bears the same name.
 Mixed with scented water and made following a recipe of herbal medicine, it’s used to cool the skin, to minimise rashes and respiration, and is also believed to help with acne.
 Just don’t get it in your eyes – if that happens then rinse with clean water.